MAHA EXPO - Serdang - 11 to 23 Aug 2008. For those interested in agriculture business. Click here for more details.

 That seems to be a tall order.

-So, if any more problem happens, can we blame 100% and by extension blame the cabinet as well?
+So, if any more problem happens, can we blame MIC 100% and by extension blame the cabinet as well?

-tasked with relocations, demolitions
+MIC tasked with temple relocations, demolitions

 http://www.malaysiakini.com/news/76374